Chandu71202/GPA-CGPA--Caluclator/README.md

        00-49                        0                     RA
       (REAPPEAR)

-MARKS SHOULD BE UPLOADED OUT OFF 100 (if you have any subjects marks out of 50 please double the value as 50x2=100 and double the credits too)
+MARKS SHOULD BE UPLOADED OUT OFF 100 (if you have any subjects marks out of 50 please double the value as 50x2=100 and leave the credits as usual )